mitsuhiko/lucumr/2015/11/18/pythons-hidden-re-gems.rst

 The regex module in Python is really old by now and one of the constants in the standard library.
-Ignoring Python 3 it has not really evolved since it's inception other than gaining basic unicode support at one point.
+Ignoring Python 3 it has not really evolved since its inception other than gaining basic unicode support at one point.
 Till this date it has a broken member enumeration (Have a look at what ``dir()`` returns on a regex pattern object).